DOGE28/Zerto-Upgrade-Tutorial/README.md

 # Zerto ZVM Upgrade Documentation and Tutorial

-This tutorial will walk you through the necessary steps to upgrade your current Windows ZVM to the newest Linux ZVM appliance.
+This tutorial will walk you through the necessary steps to upgrade your current Windows ZVM to the latest Linux ZVM appliance.
 The versions we suggest upgrading from/to is Zerto 9.7 U4 (any patch) to Zerto 10.0 U2.
 Zerto requires there be at most a two version gap when upgrading.
-Please upgrade your existing Windows ZVM to this version before continuing.
+Please upgrade your existing Windows ZVM to version 9.7 U4 before continuing.

-If you are viewing this to upgrade your ZVM, please go to the [Upgrading The ZVM](#upgrading-the-zvm) section.
+If you are viewing this to upgrade your current Linux ZVM, please go to the [Upgrading The ZVM](#upgrading-the-zvm) section.

 > [!IMPORTANT]
 > Before proceeding, please consult with the [Zerto Compatibility Matrix](https://www.zerto.com/myzerto/support/interoperability-matrix/) to ensure that your environment is compatible with the upgrade process